drieswijns/ahornsweeper/README.md

 And there we have it.
 For any possible board discovered by the player, ahorn can use the **get_random** method to find all possible bomb configurations.

+To finalize the **MinesweeperState** there are a few other easy bookkeeping methods required by ahorn.

+    (continued)
+    def get_actor(self):
+        """Return the player"""
+        return self.player

+    def get_players(self):
+        """Return all players, only one in the case of minesweeper""" return [self.player]